Guide

 4

-The admin panel validates the results — checking no manager has exceeded their auction budget — and flags any errors before confirming.
+The admin panel validates the results — checking no manager has exceeded their auction budget — and flags errors before confirming.

 5